oxheadalpha/teztnets/ithacanet-about.markdown

 | Protocol at level 8191 |  `PsiThaCaT47Zboaw71QWScM8sXeMM7bbQFncK9FLqYc6EKdpjVP` |

 Ithacanet will launch on **Wednesday, December 22nd at 15:00 UTC**.
-We expect Octez release `v12.0-rc1` to be out on Tuesday, December 21st.
-Octez v12 is needed to run Ithacanet.
+Octez v12.0-rc1 is needed to run Ithacanet.

 We are looking for as many Tezos bakers as possible to participate in this testnet.
 Please make yourself known in the Tezos Baking Slack #test-networks channel if you wish to participate as a bootstrap baker.